 On 18 September 2007 the Company signed a purchase agreement for the acquisition of the Czech airline Travel Service, the largest private airline in the Czech Republic.
 Travel Service operates charter flights to and from Prague and Budapest and also owns and operates the low cost airline Smart Wings.
-According to the agreement Icelandair Group hf. should purchase the shares in two stages, 50% of the shares in 2007 and 30-50% during 2008.
-At year end 2008 the ownership in Travel Service was 66%.
-Travel Service is consolidated as of 1 April 2008 which was the acquisition date.
+According to the agreement Icelandair Group hf. will purchase the shares in two stages, 50% of the shares in 2007 and 30-50% during 2008.

-According to the income statement net loss for the year 2008 amounted to ISK 7.468 million.
-According to the balance sheet, equity at the end of the year amounted to ISK 20,080 million, including share capital in the amount of ISK 975 million.
+According to the income statement net profit for the year 2007 amounted to ISK 257 million.
+According to the balance sheet, equity at the end of the year amounted to ISK 25,033 million, including share capital in the amount of ISK 981 million.
 Reference is made to the notes to the consolidated financial statements regarding information on changes in equity.

-The Board of Directors proposes that no dividend will be paid to shareholders in the year 2009.
+The Board of Directors proposes that no dividend will be paid to shareholders in the year 2008.